-- Developing and approving the annual Quality Improvement Plan. - Establishing measurable objectives based upon priorities identified through the use of established criteria for improving the quality and safety of services. - Developing indicators of quality on a priority basis. - Periodically assessing information based on the indicators, taking action as evidenced through quality improvement initiatives to solve problems and pursue opportunities to improve quality. - Establishing and supporting specific quality improvement initiatives. - Reporting to the Board of Directors on quality improvement activities annually.
+- Developing and approving the annual Performance Improvement Plan. - Establishing measurable objectives based upon priorities identified through the use of established criteria for improving the quality and safety of services. - Developing indicators of performance on a priority basis. - Periodically assessing information based on the indicators, taking action as evidenced through performance improvement initiatives to solve problems and pursue opportunities to improve performance. - Establishing and supporting specific performance improvement initiatives. - Reporting to the Board of Directors on performance improvement activities annually.

-This planned communication may take place through a variety of methods including:
+This planned communication may take place through a variety of methods including but not limited to:

 - Story boards and/or posters displayed in common areas

-- Persons served participating in quality improvement activities and reporting back to others who receive services
+- Persons served participating in performance improvement activities and reporting back to others who receive services

 - Distributing the annual outcomes report

-- Sharing of the annual QI Plan evaluation
+- Sharing of the annual PI Plan evaluation

 - Newsletters and or handouts